 In order to make your appointment more effective it would be helpful if you could fill out a questionnaire via this link.

-You will be seen by a doctor or therapist who will do a thorough assessment of your insomnia.
-You will be asked about any other sleep disorders, medical conditions or mental health conditions that might be contributing to insomnia.
+You will be seen by a doctor or therapist who will do a thorough assessment of your condition.
+You will be asked about any other sleep disorders, medical conditions or mental health conditions that might be contributing to the sleep disorder.
 If you need further tests, we will arrange this.
 At the end of the session, the clinician will discuss the treatment options with you and agree on a treatment plan.

 Please note that if you miss your scheduled appointment your file will be closed.
 If you wish to be seen again, ask your GP to re-refer you.